arman-bd/trails-of-rails/README.md

-# trails-of-rails
+# Trails of Rails

-A simple Ruby on Rails project.
+Just checking out the Rails 7.0.4 application.